PlayStation models: Net Yaroze

 In 1997, Sony released a version of the PlayStation called the Net Yaroze.
-It only came via mail order and was more expensive than the regular PlayStation ($750 instead of $299 for the original PlayStation).
-It had a matte black finish instead of the usual gray, and most importantly, came with tools and instructions that allowed a user to be able to program PlayStation games and applications without the need for a full development unit, which was more expensive than a normal PlayStation (official development kits cost around $50,000.00 at the time).
-It was only available to approved video game developers, who needed to sign an agreement that they wouldn't distribute their games to anyone else or try to reverse-engineer the hardware.
-The Net Yaroze lacked many of the features the full developer suite provided, lacking the on-demand support and code libraries that licensed developers had.
-Programmers were also limited by the 2 MB of total game space that the Net Yaroze allowed.
-The amount of space may seem small, but games like Ridge Racer ran entirely from the system RAM (except for the streamed music tracks).
+It was more expensive than the regular PlayStation ($750 instead of $299 for the original PlayStation) and also harder to obtain as it only came via mail order.
+It had a matte black finish instead of the usual gray, and most importantly, came with tools and instructions that allowed a user to program PlayStation games and applications without the need for a full development unit, which cost around $5,000 at the time.
+The Net Yaroze lacked many of the features the full developer suite provided to licensed developers, such as on-demand support and code libraries.
+Programmers were also limited by the 2 MB of total game space that the Net Yaroze allowed, which was otherwise not an issue for games like Ridge Racer that ran entirely from the system RAM (except for the streamed music tracks).
 It was unique in that it was the only officially retailed PlayStation with no regional lockout; it would play games from any territory.
 It would not however play CD-R discs, so it was not possible to create self-booting Yaroze games without a modified PlayStation.

 PS One

 The PS One (officially stylized as PS one and alternatively spelled PSOne and PSone) is a smaller, redesigned version of the original PlayStation platform.
 (Dimensions are 38 mm × 193 mm × 144 mm versus 45 mm × 260 mm × 185 mm.)
 It was released on 7 July 2000, and went on to outsell all other consoles throughout the remainder of the year—including Sony's own PlayStation 2.
-The PS One is fully compatible with all PlayStation software, but compatibility with peripherals may vary.
-The PS One model also had additional changes, including the removal of the parallel and serial ports from the rear of the console, and the removal of the reset button (the power button is also labeled as a reset button, but the console cannot be reset without entirely turning it off).
+The PS One is fully compatible with all PlayStation software; compatibility with certain peripherals may vary, however.
+The PS One also had additional changes, including the removal of the parallel and serial ports from the rear of the console, and the removal of a separate reset button (the power button is also labeled as a reset button, executed by double-pressing the switch in quick succession).